kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 1. Based on the behaviour set in the kubelet config, the kubelet will instruct the CRI on the amount of swap to allocate to each container.
 The container runtime will then write the swap settings to the container level cgroup.
+1. Add node stats to report swap usage.

 ### Enabling swap as an end user

 Swap can be enabled as follows:

 1. Provision swap on the target worker nodes,
-1. Enable the `NodeMemorySwap` feature flag on the kubelet,
+1. Enable the `NodeSwap` feature flag on the kubelet,
 1. Set `--fail-on-swap` flag to `false`, and
-1. (Optional) Allow Kubernetes workloads to use swap by setting `MemorySwap.SwapBehavior=UnlimitedSwap` in the kubelet config.
+1. (Optional) Allow Kubernetes workloads to use swap by setting `MemorySwap.SwapBehavior` to either `LimitedSwap` or `UnlimitedSwap` in the kubelet config.

 ### API Changes